There is help available for offenders and ex-offenders who want to re-join the community through social support and employment opportunities.

 SSAFA - the Armed Forces charity

 SSAFA is a charity supporting regular and reserve service personnel and their families.
-SSAFA operates a network of Prison-In reach volunteers who help those serving prison sentences.
+SSAFA operates a Veterans in the Criminal Justice System service to support veterans serving prison sentences, and their families.